• Skip to primary navigation

 Today the square is lined with shops and cafes, and during Advent the city’s main Christmas market is set up here.

-St. Jacob’s Church
+Visit St. Jacob’s Church (Scots’ Church)

-A lesser-known Regensburg attraction is St. Jacob’s Church (sometimes called the Scots’ Church).
+The church was built in the High Romanesque style, and its foundation stone was laid in 1090.
 For 400 years, Irish monks called St. Jacob’s home; after the Irish monks, Scottish Benedictine monks followed suit for another few hundred years.

-The church was built in the High Romanesque style, and its foundation stone was laid in 1090.
 Before entering St. Jacob’s, take a moment to admire the stunning Schottenportal.
 It’s an elaborately carved entry portal that’s 15 meters wide and 8 meters high.
 The carvings in the stonework deal with the Last Judgment, Heaven, and Hell — more than that, no one can say for sure!

-Old Stone Bridge (Steinerne Brücke)
+Walk Across the Old Stone Bridge (Steinerne Brücke)

-The Old Stone Bridge in Regensburg, on a gray winter day.
+The Old Stone Bridge in Regensburg, Germany

 No trip to Regensburg is complete without crossing the Danube River via the Old Stone Bridge.
 It’s the oldest preserved bridge in Germany, with construction starting on it in 1135 AD.